noelc-s/website/_posts/_2021-10-17-BrouwersFixedPointThm.md

 Singular homology can be considered a functor from the category of chain complexes to the category of abelian groups.

+What is a chain complex?
+Why abelian groups? what is homology?

 Apyling the reduced singular homology functor, we

 <center><img style="margin:20px 20px" width="70%" src="{{ site.baseurl }}/img/Brouwer/cat2.png"></center>